 The 21-and-over event is an annual fundraiser for Riveredge Nature Center and helps it fund preservation and restoration on its habitats.

 “We take many unexpected and creative approaches to welcoming everyone to explore and enjoy wild Wisconsin.
 If somebody who would have never known about Riveredge visits for a unique beer sampling experience and then returns to hike with their family - in my book that’s a big win,” said Jens.

 “As conservationists, we have to work to welcome people to preserve places because they care about and see the value in nature.
 A love for nature starts with having personal experiences within it.”

 For more on the event and on Riveredge, click here.
-Sign up at the site to receive notification when tickets go on sale.

 Born in Brooklyn, N.Y., where he lived until he was 17, Bobby received his BA-Mass Communications from UWM in 1989 and has lived in Walker's Point, Bay View, Enderis Park, South Milwaukee and on the East Side.